LightCuppixLab/CaloVue/PRIVACY.md

 - **Legal obligations (Article 6(1)(c))** where processing is required by applicable law.
 - **Consent (Article 6(1)(a))** for optional permissions and actions where consent is the appropriate basis.

-If CaloVue reads body-mass data from Apple Health, we rely on your explicit permission and, where the data qualifies as health data, your explicit consent under Article 9(2)(a) GDPR.
-You can refuse or withdraw that permission without losing the manual body-weight feature.
+Body-weight values you enter are processed only on your device and are not transmitted to us, so they are not part of the processing described above.
+CaloVue does not access Apple Health and therefore does not process health data obtained from it.

-The App’s automated analysis produces informational estimates only.
+The App's automated analysis produces informational estimates only.
 It does not make decisions that produce legal effects or similarly significant effects about you.

 ## 6. Where Data Is Stored and Who Processes It